2025 Beekeeping for Beginners Course

 NB: All Apiary sessions begin at 10.30 with an 11am start.

-Our 2025 course programme is as follows: PLEASE NOTE: This course is now fully subscribed.
+Our 2026 course programme is as follows:

-29th March 10.00 - 16:00
+14th March 10.00 - 16:00

 Today is an overview of beekeeping and you will learn about The Honey Bee Colony, Setting up your Apiary, equipment, hive inspections, products of the hive, Stings and First Aid.